Last Updated June 5th, 2026. Please ensure that you read the Terms & Conditions carefully.

 LS Custom Manufacture will not commence any cutting, pattern-making, or sewing until all materials are identified.
 If materials arrive unlabeled:

-• A project restart may be subject to a rescheduling fee if the delay pushes the project out of its original production window.
+- A project restart may be subject to a rescheduling fee if the delay pushes the project out of its original development window.

 Submission Format